Rollout of the new local plan-making system

 Funding and support

-There will be at least £14,000,000 funding in the financial year 2025 to 2026 to support local authorities with plan-making.
+There will be at least £14.1 million funding available in the 2025 to 2026 financial year to support local authorities with plan-making.

 Transition to the new system

-There will be a period where two local plan-making systems run in parallel, the existing or ‘legacy’ plan-making system and the new plan-making system.
+There will be a period where 2 local plan-making systems run in parallel, the existing or ‘legacy’ plan-making system and the new plan-making system.
 This will allow local plans that are at an advanced stage under the existing system to progress to adoption as soon as possible, increasing up-to-date plan coverage.

 When to start plan-making in the new system